V01dDweller/dotfiles/README.md

 Also included for manual install or copy/paste/append are my config file for iTerm2, a dotfile sample for `git`, as well stuff I use occasionally or not any more like `top`, `w3m` and the Cygwin variant of MinTTY.
 The MinTTY dotfile collection was primarily to change color schemes and windows settings, etc., via scripts (e.g., red for production or root) and are easy to decipher, if needed.

 **NOTE:** The Coc (Conqueror of Completion) and GitHub Copilot plugins require NodeJS v22.x (LTS).
-If NodeJS is not found in the `PATH`, these plugins will be skipped.
+If NodeJS is not in the `PATH`, these plugins will be skipped.

 ![WSLTTy 3-way split with Vim and bash](/screenshot_04.png?raw=true "Vim/bash/tmux nerdvada")